 The company said hackers gained access to company systems using the access credentials of three employees.
 The hackers had complete access for 229 days during which time they were able to make their way to the user database.

-Many consumers and security professionals were vocal in their protest of the company's response to the situation.
-The company was particularly criticized for a lack of disclosure to users.
+Many consumers and security professionals were vocal in their protest of the company's response, in particular criticism for a lack of disclosure to users.
 Some even called it one of the worst corporate crisis responses ever.